 Keep family and friends safe over the holidays.
 Some of the most popular holiday foods and events (think eggnog, hot cider beverages and buffet dinners) can be food safety risks.
 You can help prevent foodborne illness (food poisoning) by following these food safety tips.

-Eggnog and other foods with raw or partially cooked eggs
+Eggnog and other foods with raw or partially cooked eggs and food safety

 Eggnog may be a delicious holiday tradition but it is made with raw eggs, not always a safe bet.
 Raw eggs may contain the Salmonella bacteria, which can be dangerous to children, pregnant women, the elderly and people with weak immune systems.
 To be safe, use pasteurized egg products when making eggnog.
 Pasteurized eggs have been heated to a high temperature that kills bacteria.
 Pasteurized egg products and pasteurized eggnog can be found in your grocery store.